NateWr/restaurant-reservations/restaurant-reservations/readme.txt

 == Changelog ==

+= 1.0.2 (2014-05-08) =
+* Remove development tool from codebase

 = 1.0.1 (2014-05-08) =
 * Replace dashicons caret with CSS-only caret in booking form

 = 1.0 (2014-05-07) =
 * Initial release

+== Upgrade Notice ==

+= 1.0.2 =
+This update removes a bit of code that was used for development purposes.
+Please update as this code could be run by any user on the frontend.